bensont/AutomatedGreenhouse/README.md

 python3 setup.py install
 ***
-See the GitHub repository provided by user maxlklaxl for questions with the module and some simple example code. **Credit to maxlklaxl for this library.** We had trouble using the standard Adafruit module for the sensor.
+See the GitHub repository provided by user maxlklaxl for questions with the module and some simple example code. **Credit to GitHub user maxlklaxl for this library.** We had trouble using the standard Adafruit module for the sensor.
 ***
 This sensor uses the I2C bus.
 For further information on the TSL2591 and the wiring guide: